Plateros de Fresnillo

-Plateros de Fresnillo (English: Fresnillo Silversmiths) is a professional Mexican basketball team, based in Fresnillo.
-The Plateros are part Liga Nacional de Baloncesto Profesional, the top professional basketball league in Mexico.
-The team play their home games at the Gimnasio Solidaridad Municipal, with a capacity of 4,000 spectators.
+Plateros de Fresnillo (English: Fresnillo Silversmiths) was a professional Mexican basketball team, based in Fresnillo.
+The Plateros were part Liga Nacional de Baloncesto Profesional, the top professional basketball league in Mexico.
+The team played their home games at the Gimnasio Solidaridad Municipal, with a capacity of 4,000 spectators.

 History

 The Plateros were founded in 2019 in order to compete in the 2019–20 LNBP season.
 The team was created by an initiative of the local government of Fresnillo and the state government of Zacatecas in order to promote basketball in the region.
 Initially, all the investment was made by the State of Zacatecas government, with an estimate amount of 13 million pesos (around US$560,000).

 Plateros joined the three other new teams for the 2019–20: the Astros de Jalisco and the Dorados de Chihuahua.